OpenHands vs Cursor (2026)

 Pros

-- ✓Agent mode plans and implements features autonomously across multiple files: describe what you want and Cursor writes, tests, and applies the changes, reducing implementation time on well-scoped tasks from hours to minutes
+- ✓Agent mode plans and implements features autonomously across multiple files: describe what you want and Cursor writes, tests, and applies the changes, reducing implementation time on well-scoped tasks from hours to minutes.

-- ✓Full VS Code compatibility means zero migration cost: all existing extensions, keybindings, themes, and workflows carry over immediately, making adoption frictionless for teams already on VS Code
+- ✓Full VS Code compatibility means zero migration cost: all existing extensions, keybindings, themes, and workflows carry over immediately, making adoption frictionless for teams already on VS Code.

-- ✓Privacy Mode guarantees code never enters Cursor's training data or persistent storage: the Teams plan enforces this org-wide via admin policy with SOC 2 Type II audit trail
+- ✓Privacy Mode guarantees code never enters Cursor's training data or persistent storage: the Teams plan enforces this org-wide via admin policy with SOC 2 Type II audit trail.

 Limitations

-- ⚠Credit-based pricing means expensive model usage (Claude Opus, GPT-4o) depletes included credits faster than standard models: heavy agent use on complex tasks can exhaust the monthly allowance before the billing cycle ends, requiring on-demand purchases
+- ⚠Credit-based pricing means expensive model usage (Claude Opus, GPT-4o) depletes included credits faster than standard models: heavy agent use on complex tasks can exhaust the monthly allowance before the billing cycle ends, requiring on-demand purchases.

-- ⚠Cloud-only architecture: all AI requests route through Cursor's infrastructure even when using your own API keys, which means code always leaves the local environment and may not satisfy strict data-residency requirements without the Enterprise plan
+- ⚠Cloud-only architecture: all AI requests route through Cursor's infrastructure even when using your own API keys, meaning code always leaves the local environment and may not satisfy strict data-residency requirements without the Enterprise plan.

 Frequently asked questions